FDA Changes Regulation Of Painkillersby baladmin | October 30, 2013

 The change the FDA has made on its own is the adjustment of the text on painkiller labels, which will now say “drugs should be used only when alternative treatment options are inadequate”, as opposed to current labels that read, “for the relief of moderate to severe pain in patients requiring continuous, around-the-clock opioid treatment for an extended period of time.”

-If you, or someone you love, is abusing a prescription painkiller like Vicodin, contact Balboa Horizons at 866-316-4012!
+If you, or someone you love, is abusing a prescription painkiller like Vicodin, contact Balboa Horizons for more information!